-Program Coordinator: Dr. Judy Wallace Office Location: Wheaton Hall, Room 209
+Program Coordinator: Dr. Judy Wallace Office Location: Wheaton Hall, Room 209 Telephone: (860) 343-5780 Email: jwallace@mxcc.edu

 Middlesex Community College's Computed Tomography (CT) program is a two-semester, 21-credit program designed to prepare certified Radiographers for immediate employment in the workplace as CT Technicians in hospitals, clinics, and medical offices.
 The program emphasizes that quality patient care will be provided by individuals who have received instruction based on educational and instructional guidelines consistent with the profession.
 The program accepts and starts a new class during the fall semester each year.